NathanBrownBennett/AutoTimeSheet/readme.md

   - After uploading a timesheet, the application will automatically process the document and provide a link to download the processed data in JSON format.

 ## Configuration
-- **API Configuration:** Update updateexcel.py with your API endpoint and API key to enable updating the Excel sheet.
+- **API Configuration:** Ensure you have run [`create_ADCredentialsdb.py`] to set up your Azure AD credentials for API authentication.
+Update [`updateexcel.py`] with your specific requirements to enable updating the Excel sheet.
 - **File Extensions:** Modify app.config['ALLOWED_EXTENSIONS'] in app.py to change allowed file types for upload.

 ## Dependencies